-The Pine Grove Property continues as an exploration-stage gold project with potential for near-term production.
+The Pine Grove Property continues as a development-stage gold project.
 The project lies approximately 20 miles south of Yerington, in the Pine Grove Hills, Lyon County, Nevada.
 The Company has mining leases on the Wilson and Wheeler mines (patented claims) and 243 unpatented claims owned directly by Lincoln.
 The Company's land position covers approximately 7 square miles that encompass the main gold mineralization, exploration targets and adequate land for mine facilities.
 Two hundred seventy-three holes have been drilled in the district.
 Eighty-three holes were drilled in 2009 and 2010 by Lincoln.

-On March 21, 2011, Lincoln filed an updated NI 43-101 Technical Report compiled by Tetra Tech, Inc. of Denver, Colorado.
 On December 8, 2011, a Preliminary Economic Assessment (PEA) was issued by Telesto Nevada Inc. of Reno, NV.
-A review of Lincoln disclosures by the British Columbia Securities Commission in October 2014 concluded that the PEA resources were noncompliant with NI 43-101.
-Owing to this situation, an amended and restated PEA was issued on February 4, 2015 by Welsh-Hagen Associates (formerly Telesto Nevada Inc.) and their Qualified Persons. (see Lincoln news release February 16, 2014)
+An amended and restated PEA was issued on February 4, 2015 by Welsh-Hagen Associates (formerly Telesto Nevada Inc.) and their Qualified Persons. (see Lincoln news release February 16, 2015)

 The 2015 PEA reports total Measured and Indicated resources at 134,500 ozs gold contained in 3,373,000 tons of mineralized material grading 0.040 opt Au using a cutoff grade of 0.007 opt gold.
 Inferred resources were reported at 6,600 ozs gold contained in 160,000 tons of mineralized material grading 0.041 opt Au using a cutoff grade of 0.007 opt Au.
 In order to comply with the CIM definition for resources, only those mineralized blocks contained within a designed pit shell are reported as resources.

 These resources are contained in two conceptual pits, the Wheeler and the Wilson, based on a gold price of \$1,425.